RickCogley/memriki/README.md

-# Rick Cogley's Listr
+# Rick Cogley's Memriki

 ## What is this site?

-Welcome to my topical tips list site.
+Welcome to my topical tips site, an aide-mémoire for topics I'm interested in.
 Select the doc from the sidebar.